 Here’s a video to get a better feel for it (not my video):

-We learned about George Washington, first President of the United States, Thomas Jefferson, third, Abraham Lincoln, sixteenth, and Theodore Roosevelt, the twenty-sixth.
+We learned about George Washington, the first President of the United States, Thomas Jefferson, the third, Abraham Lincoln, the sixteenth, and Theodore Roosevelt, the twenty-sixth.
 Each was chosen for their mark on the country.
-Washington cause he is the epitome of the founding father and helped gain independence as well as formed the standard for the country.
+Washington because he is the epitome of the founding father and helped gain independence as well as formed the standard for the country.
 Jefferson because he was responsible for expanding the country with the Louisiana Purchase.
-Lincoln for keeping the country together throughout the civil war, and Roosevelt for leaving the country through development and deepening the character of the nation and started the national parks program.
+Lincoln for keeping the country together throughout the Civil War, and Roosevelt for leaving the country through development and deepening the character of the nation and starting the national parks program.

 As we were heading towards Wyoming from Indiana, we noticed signs to the Badlands, and having heard about them and looking up details as we approached we decided on a small detour to check it out.
 We were happy to present the rangers with our newly printed 4th grader pass which got us in free!
 We were pretty immediately impressed with a great overlook as we made our way to the information center, so we had to get out!